james-randolph-50/ceros-ski-challenge/README.md

 * **How I Added Jump Functionality**

+Created a jump method which changed the skier direction to the jump image, while maintaining the negative y-trajectory.

+Added a block-scoped turnDown function which returned the image to the downhill skier.

+Called that turnDown after one second passed.

 * **How I Enabled Jumping Over Certain Obstacles:**

 * **How I Added the Rhino:**